Skip Navigation

 Money

 The currency of United Kingdom is the pound sterling with the international currency code GBP (Great Britain Pound).
 The currency sign for pound is £ (the symbol is derived from the letter L).
-It is also known to the locals as quid (both singular and plural), which a slang term, so you might hear people say "two quid" instead of two pounds.
-One pound is divided into 100 pence.
+The commonly-used slang term is quid (both singular and plural): you might hear people say "two quid" instead of 'two pounds'.
+One pound is divided into 100 pence (singular: penny).

-Although the Bank of England (BoE), the central bank of the UK, issues most of the banknotes, sterling banknotes are also issued by seven other private banks.
-This often creates confusion amongst travellers when they travel from one country to another.
+Although the Bank of England (BoE), the central bank of the UK, issues the vast majority of banknotes, sterling banknotes are also issued by seven other private banks.
+This can create confusion amongst travellers when they travel from one country to another.
+Banknotes can be issued by:

 • England and Wales: Bank of England (does not issue £100 notes)